QuantLet/Styleguide-and-FAQ/Styleguide.md

 This page gives additional information to the [**Styleguide of QuantLets**](guidelines/Styleguide_Guide_GitHub.pdf).

-### Structure of a Quantlet folder in a Github repository

 Every Quantlet folder consists of two elementary parts / files:
 * __Metainfo.txt:__
   - Contains meta-information about the functionality, origin and purpose of your Quantlet.
 Furthermore, lists of keywords and references to other related Quantlets.